SimulPiscator/AirSane/README.md

-AirSane's intended purpose is to be used with AirScan/eSCL clients such as Apple's Image Capture, [sane-airscan](https://github.com/alexpevzner/sane-airscan) on Linux, and the eSCL client built into Windows 10.
+AirSane's intended purpose is to be used with AirScan/eSCL clients such as Apple's Image Capture, [sane-airscan](https://github.com/alexpevzner/sane-airscan) on Linux, and the eSCL client built into Windows 10 and 11.

 In addition to the AirScan/eSCL server functionality, a simple web interface is provided.